rshariffdeen/Hercule/experiments/ICSE25/README.md

 # Usage

+## Warning: A tool may require a github login when cloning a repository.
+This is expected behavior.

 ## Replicating Results for Macaron

 ### Improving Macaron Results (Table-VI)
 Once completing the steps in [RQ1](RQ1.md), which will generate the experiment data, following script will generate results